shayansulehri/reorderable/README.md

 Simple Reorderable List JQuery Plugin is a simple, flexible list plugin.
 It enables items in a list to be sorted horizontally using the mouse or up and down arrows.

-jQuery Sortable depends on jQuery UI and works well with Twitter's Bootstrap.
+Simple Reorderable List JQuery Plugin depends on jQuery UI and works well with Twitter's Bootstrap.

 ## Demo